-When users “go rogue,” they expose their organization to numerous security threats and disperse valuable company assets and information into outside sources.
+When users “go rogue,” they expose their organization to numerous security threats and disperse valuable company assets and information to outside sources.
 This is extremely contradictory to our current efforts to pull all our data together into one secure platform.

 After all, aren’t we using SharePoint in order to store and access our information safely?

-Imagine that one day you discover that your organization has hundreds of accounts with an online content management service provider of which you didn’t know.
+Imagine that one day you discover that your organization has hundreds of accounts with an online content management service provider which you didn’t know.
 Or, that your end-users created private YouTube channels for distributing your video assets, instead of sharing them in your own SharePoint environment.
 This decentralization of data is frustrating and counterproductive at best.